kurewe/Exile-Lythium/README.md

    - Loot positions for Arma buildings and more are also included
  - DMS Files
    - Map Config included for use with DMS
-   - Occupation static mission with Lythium location
+   - Occupation static mission with Lythium locations

 Does not include:
 - Roulette